In this post, we learn what a predicate adjective is, how to identify it, and how to use it in sentences.

 - I felt terrible about his loss.

 - After you left the party, Jim went crazy and started dancing with the waitress.

 - She goes mad if someone touches her bag.

 - The students got very emotional thinking of leaving the school.

 - He turned red after hitting the pads.

 Predicate adjective and predicate nominative

 Both predicate adjectives and predicate nominatives come right after a linking verb.
-The key to identify them is to look at what’s coming after the linking verb.
+The key to identifying them is to look at what’s coming after the linking verb.

-- We will be extremely happy if she comes back to our team.
+- We will be elated if she comes back to our team.
 (Adjective phrase)